voschezang/coding-handbook/intelligence/knowledge.md

 ## Domains

 Science attempts to organize knowledge.
 It relates to the following domains.
+See [fields](../anthropology/fields.md).

 | Domain            | Quality (Emphasis)     | Bias                  | Artifact                    |
 | ----------------- | ---------------------- | --------------------- | --------------------------- |